-1. Professional Learning
+- 1. Professional Learning - a.
+Participate in Instructional Coach professional learning

-- a.
-Participate in Instructional Coach professional learning - b.
-Attend all six modules in Year 1 and 2 of the NTC Professional Learning Series for Mentors and Coaches - c.
-Instructional Coaching - d.
-Observing and Conferencing - e.
-Using Data to Inform Instruction - f.
-Coaching in Complex Situations - g.
-Mentoring for Equity - h.
-Differentiated Instruction - i.
-Fully Participate in all Instructional Coach Forums - 2.
+- b.
+Attend all five modules of the Broward Coach Credentialing Program - i.
+Transformative Coaching Strategies - ii.
+Using Data to Transform Coaching Practice and Evidence of Learning - iii.
+Using Data to Drive Instruction and Social Emotional Learning - iv.
+Redline Coaching and Feedback - v.
+Social and Emotional Learning - 2.
 Individual Professional Growth - a.
-Commit to growth along a continuum (using national mentor standards) and engage in goal setting and reflection process - b.
-This process includes a Self-Assessment Summary, an Individual Learning Plan, a Mid-Year Review, and an End of the Year Reflection - 3.
+Commit to growth, engage in goal setting, and reflection process - b.
+This process includes the analysis of school-wide student achievement data and reflection of coaching processes - 3.
 Interactions with Case Study Teachers - a.
 Establish and maintain a trustful, confidential and non-evaluative relationship with Case Study Teachers to help develop their autonomy as professionals - b.
-Model, as appropriate, innovative teaching methodologies through techniques such as co-teaching and demonstration lessons; provide opportunities for teachers to observe exemplary practice by arranging inter-site visitations - c.
-Encourage teachers to identify and support instructional resources school community; incorporate technology and analysis of data to advance both teacher learning and classroom practice - d.
-Promote collegiality and build community among teachers by providing professional learning. - 4.
+Model, as appropriate, innovative teaching methodologies through techniques such as co-teaching and demonstration lessons; provide opportunities for teachers to observe exemplary practice by arranging inter-site visitations; Facilitate understanding of standards and research-based instructional strategies to plan effective lessons that include rigorous activities and higher order questioning - c.
+Incorporate technology and analysis of data to advance both teacher learning and classroom practice - d.
+Analyze evidence of student learning to inform instruction and identify student successes and learning gaps in order to meet the needs of diverse learners - e.
+Promote collegiality and build community among teachers by providing professional learning - 4.
 Documentation with Case Study Teachers - a.
-Engage in the Case Study Documentation process - 5.
-Case Study Description - 6.
-Outcome for Case Study Teachers - 7.
-Narrative: End of the Year Case Study Growth Reflections - a.
-Assist Case Study Teachers in reflecting on and analyzing their practice and reviewing student work to inform instruction and enhance student achievement utilizing the NTC Formative Assessment Tools - b.
-Coaching and Observation - c.
-Analyzing Student Work - d.
-Lesson Planning - e.
-Collaborative Assessment Log - 8.
-Data of Instructional Coaching Practice - a.
-Maintain and submit required documentation on Learning Zone - b.
-Utilize a variety of NTC, Florida standards-based, Formative Assessment Tools that for interactions with Case Study Teachers - c.
-Engage in In-Field Observations with Cohort Leader and/or Peer Coach - 9.
+Engage in the Case Study Documentation process to include: - i.
+Coaching Data Project - ii.
+Guided Conversation with Administration - iii.
+Using Data to Transform Coaching Practice - iv.
+Evidence of Learning - v.
+Classroom Snapshot - vi.
+Coaching Conversation Feedback Reflection - 5.
+Case Study Description - a.
+2 case study teachers selected based on student achievement data and Guided Conversation with Administration - 6.
+Outcome for Case Study Teachers - a.
+Assist Case Study Teachers in reflecting on and analyzing their practice - b.
+Gather evidence of student data, effective lesson planning, constructive feedback, and reflecting on practice - 7.
+Narrative: End of the Year Case Study Growth Reflection - a.
+School-wide Data Analysis - b.
+Using Data to Transform Coaching Practice - c.
+Evidence of Learning - d.
+Classroom Snapshot - e.
+Coaching Conversation Feedback Reflection - f.
+Guided Conversation - 8.
+Coaching Data Project - a.
+Identify an area of focus based on student achievement data - b.
+Identify case study teachers within that focus area - c.
+Devise a plan of improvement for area of focus - d.
+Implement action steps

+- e.
+Reflect on area of focus - 9.
 On-going and Follow-up Support - a.
-Master Coach face-to-face support for all school and district-based Instructional Coaches during professional learning series.
-Online support of professional development by distance learning and other technology-based delivery systems is provided to reach more Instructional Coaches at lower costs. - b.
-Professional learning community opportunities (Continued Coach Credentialing Forums) provided after the two -year credentialing to further increase and develop the craft of Instructional Coaching - 10.
-Continuous Evaluation of the Quality and Effectiveness of Professional Development
+Master Coach face-to-face support for all school and district-based Instructional Coaches - b.
+Professional learning community opportunities (Continued Coach Credentialing Forums) provided after the credentialing to further increase and develop the craft of Instructional Coaching - 10.
+Continuous Evaluation of the Quality and Effectiveness of Professional Development - a.
+Mandatory completion of the District's Professional Learning Community training - b.
+Complete all required trainings within the Instructional Coaches' content area of expertise

-- a.
-Ongoing formal and informal collaborative discussions and analysis of the effectiveness of the professional learning series to adapt and adjust any and all components of the professional learning series, and to expand effective ones. - b.
-Ongoing formal and informal collaborative discussions and analysis of the effectiveness of the professional learning series to measure the impact of such Instructional Coaches' learning on the performance of participating educators and their students' achievement.